hooji/ServicePal/README.md

 # ServicePal

-A clean, immutable-first Java library for **creating and managing OS-level background services (daemons)** through one uniform API across **macOS, Linux, and Windows**.
+A clean and simple Java library for **creating and managing background services (daemons)** through one uniform API across **macOS, Linux, and Windows**.

 Write the service definition once; ServicePal maps it onto each platform's native facilities